Olink-Proteomics/OlinkRPackage/OlinkAnalyze/cran-comments.md

 ## Release Summary

-This release contains bug fixes to version 3.4.0 to fix unit test errors and edge cases.
+This release contains new features to version 3.5.1 including support for new data types and minor bug fixes.

 ## R CMD check results